Returning to CSU

 The Registrar’s Office has up to 60 days to evaluate and process international transcripts once received; however, many transcripts are evaluated in less than 30 days.
 When your transcript does arrive, your credits will be posted on RamWeb.
 One official transcript is sent to us and must be kept on file here at CSU.

 If you need additional transcripts for employment or graduate school, contact your program provider or host campus directly to order them.
-The Office of International Programs can also provide a copy of your transcript with a letter of authentication upon request.
+The Office of International Programs can only provide a copy of your transcript with a letter of authentication upon request (only two per student).

 Many education abroad returnees experience new and unexpected emotions upon their return.
 This is normal and is often referred to as “re-entry adjustment” or “reverse culture shock.”
 Luckily, the coping skills that were successful abroad are also helpful upon your return.
 You may consider: